finos/open-resource-broker/docs/root/api/multi-provider-api.md

 ## Overview

-This document describes the REST API endpoints and CLI commands for multi-provider functionality in the Open Host Factory Plugin.
+This document describes the REST API endpoints and CLI commands for multi-provider functionality in the Open Resource Broker.

 ## REST API Endpoints